OllieJennings/webpack-css-examples/README.md

 `npm start`

-This is the development command than will first clean the **build** folder & then generate the CSS bundle with an added source-maps.
+This is the development command than will first clean the **build** folder & then generate the CSS bundle with added source-maps.

 `npm run prod`